angadbajwa23/Segmentation-of-2D-Brain-MR-Images-using-Deep-Neural-Architectures/README.md

 - tensorflow == 2.2.0
 - tgpu == NVIDIA Tesla K80 (Google Colab)

-The UNet was based on this paper: https://arxiv.org/abs/1802.10508
+The U-Net was based on this paper: https://arxiv.org/abs/1802.10508

 Tips for improving model: